 The objection provisions allow parents and non-parent carers to ask the Registrar to reconsider particular decisions made under both the CSA Act and CSRC Act.
 This means that parents and non-parent carers have the opportunity for internal administrative review of some decisions.
-The review is conducted by a DHS officer not involved in making the original decision.
+The review is conducted by an officer from Services Australia who was not involved in making the original decision.

 On this page